Computational-Biology-TUe/ude-regularization/README.md

 To run the experiments, run the `main.jl` file in the respective experiment directory.

 ### Generating the figures
 To generate the figures, run the `generate_figures.jl` file in the `post` directory.
+Figures are then saved in the `figures` directory.